-7,7cm. leichte Feld Kanone (l.F.K.)
+7,7cm leichte Feld Kanone (l.F.K.)
 1896 n/A

-Above: A close up photograph showing the breech ring of the 7,7cm lFK 96 n/A after painting.
+Above: A rear veiw of the German 7,7cm lFK 1896 n/A

 Above: The barrel sliding back into position along the recoil cradle.
 The cylinder of the recoil mechanism is visible fitted to the breech ring.
 The piece is still only painted in red oxide primer.